jpratt2/-seleniumCompareFullpageScreenshots/README.md

 Syntax for a full-page screenshot:
 `Screenshot.fullpage(driver);' where "driver" is a recent Firefox driver

-The file name will be the URL (with certain forbidden characters replaced by a dash-).
+The file name will be the URL (with certain forbidden characters replaced by a dash -).